Short and sharp.

 Third-party APIs widgets call directly

-Some widgets call third-party APIs straight from your browser, with no Butter middleman:
+Some widgets call third-party APIs straight from your browser, with no butter middleman:

 - Weather — open-meteo.com (no auth, no account required).